 It’s been shown that using buyer personas in your email marketing efforts can more than double your open rate and increase your click-through rate by 5x.
 Hubspot has also found that using marketing personas makes websites 2-5x more effective and easier to use for your targeted user.

-With all of this information, your personas are starting to shape up, but you’ve still got some recon work to do.
+With all of this information, your personas will quickly start shaping up, but you’ve still got some recon work to do.
 Now, you need to figure out what they actually care about.